chvancooten/NimPackt-v1/README.md

 ![NimPackt](assets/Nimpackt-Logo-Blacktext.png)

-# A Nim-based packer for C# / .NET executables
+# A Nim-based packer for C# / .NET executables and raw shellcode

 ## Description

 > ⚠ NimPackt is still under active development and will contain bugs/oversights/flaws.
 Though generated binaries should be OpSec-safe, please verify this yourself before deploying them in active engagements.
 Kthx.

-NimPackt is a Nim-based packer for C# / .NET executables.
+NimPackt is a Nim-based packer for C# / .NET executables and raw shellcode.
 It automatically wraps these executables (along with its arguments) in a Nim binary that is compiled to Native C and as such harder to detect or reverse engineer.
 Currently, it has the following features.

 - Patching the Anti-Malware Scan Interface (AMSI)
 - Disabling Event Tracing for Windows (ETW)